Titus-B/Insideout-Command-Center/Readme.md

       a) There is a simple plastic nut on the bottom of the button that can be tightened to stop the buttons from moving

       b) Check to see if there is any lose hanging wire.
-If there is, the red wire goes into the bottom prong, the black wire goes into side with less plastic, and the colored wire goes out the long pointed side.
+If there is, the red wire goes into the top prong sticking out the side
+      , the black wire goes into side with less plastic, and the colored wire goes out the bottom prong.

       c) Batteries should be taped inside otherwise it is 3 double A batteries.